Over the past few years it seems a certain attitude has developed in society and online.

 Females do not have to put up with this behaviour and awareness of the law must be raised so this does not continue.

-Those committing sex crimes against thousands of women daily often get away with it because women may of emotionally grown used to it.
+Those committing sex crimes against thousands of women often get away with it because women may of emotionally grown used to it and do not report such incidents to police.

 It is mentally ‘the norm’ in society and this is where awareness comes in to the picture, excuse the pun.